typehero/typehero/challenges/challenge-guidelines.md

 ### Keep It Fun

 Try to keep them fun and find widely relatable pop-culture references (without getting political or anything like that).
 Things like movies, video games, music, art, and anything a large number of people are likely to be familiar with.
+If you can work in some kind of interesting and lesser-known science fact or something that can also help the reader feel more engaged.

 ### Encourage Healthy Practices